 Unsteady gait can be the cause of serious foot and ankle injuries and trauma.
 There are ways to decrease slips and falls while dealing with unsteady gait.
 Wearing the correct size shoe and the correct shoe for your activity can help to limit falls.
 Decrease falls in the home by noticing any unlevel flooring or carpet bumps, limit furniture to along the wall, and make sure there is adequate lighting.
 Take safety measures to limit slips and falls.

 Contact Fixing Feet Institute to Treat Your Unsteady Gait

 Although unsteady gait may be linked to conditions we treat in our office, such as peripheral neuropathy or a foot fracture, it may also surface because of a serious underlying medical issue.
 If you suspect you are suffering from some sort of neurological problem or that you may have had a stroke, consult a trained medical professional that specializes in one of those areas first.
 Once you have been properly diagnosed, we will be happy to treat your unsteady gait and get you on the road to recovery.

-Contact our Arizona foot care clinic today to set up an appointment by calling 623-584-5556, or e-mail us at [email protected].
+Contact our Arizona foot care clinic today to set up an appointment by calling 623-584-5556, or contacting us online here.

 Photo Credit: Mohamed Nuzrath VIA pixaby.com